koalamer/vsc-labeled-bookmarks/README.md

 * You can set an unnamed bookmark on a line using `ctrl+alt+m`.
 If there already is a bookmark on the line, it is removed.
 * Labeled bookmarks can be set using `ctrl+alt+l`.
 A prompt appears where you can type the label for the bookmark.
 If you have some text selected, that will be the default value of the input box. **You can have multiple bookmarks with the same label, but if you use a single character as the label, that label will be kept unique (VIM style relocating the bookmark instead of adding another one.)**
-* The labeled bookmark creation is multifunctional: it expects the input in the format of "bookmark label" or "bookmark label@@group name" or just "@@group name.
+* The labeled bookmark creation is multi functional: it expects the input in the format of "bookmark label" or "bookmark label@@group name" or just "@@group name.
 When a group name is specified, the group is created if it does not yet exist and it is set to be the active group.
 Then, if the label is specified, a new bookmark is created using it.
 * Delete bookmarks using `ctrl+alt+b d`, or by using the above toggle commands on a line that already has a bookmark (of the active group).

 ### Navigation

 * Go to the next bookmark: `ctrl+alt+k`
 * Go to the previous bookmark: `ctrl+alt+j`
 * Navigate to a bookmark by selecting it from a list: `ctrl+alt+n` A quick pick list appears where the bookmarks are filtered as you type.
-All bookmarks are displayed in the list, including the unamed ones.
+All bookmarks are displayed in the list, including the unnamed ones.
 * Navigate to a bookmark of any group (same as `ctrl+alt+n` but not limited to the active group): `ctrl+alt+b n`

 ### Expand Selection